woods valldata

 2. Get to know your audience

-By getting to know your audience – i.e., by developing supporter personas – you'll know exactly how to capture their attention and entice them to play your charity raffle; and not just once, but time and time again.
+By getting to know your audience – i.e., by developing supporter personas – you'll know exactly how to capture their attention and encourage them to play your charity raffle; and not just once, but time and time again.

 This isn’t simply about knowing player demographics (such as age, income, occupation and so on), but also their motivations behind playing a raffle.
-For example, are they predomonantly hoping to win the big prize ?
+For example, are they predominantly hoping to win the big prize ?
 Do they simply enjoy taking part in raffles for fun?
 Or are they keen to find new ways to support your charity?

 Additionally, it’s important to keep in mind that, while your charity’s usual audience may align with a particular set of demographics, typical raffle players may differ from this.
 We’ve written a handy blog which explores who is most likely to play a charity raffle to help you out.